ccarabine/memory-game/README.md

 ## Introduction
-The website has been created for users to enjoy a fun cartoon memory game.
+The website has been created for users to enjoy a fun Paw Patrol memory game.

 The owners core goals for the website are:

-* to  provide a fun game for all ages
+* to  provide a fun game for children between the ages of 4 - 8 years old
 * for users to return to play the game and try to beat their score
 * for users to navigate through the site with ease and be intuitive